Your clipboard, your devices.

 Designed for devices you already trust.

-Clipp is not a public pairing protocol, a cloud sync service, or a remote device management system.
-It is built for your own devices on your LAN or a trusted private overlay network.
+Clipp is built for your own devices on your LAN or a trusted VPN.

-Devices join the same Clipp network with a shared network name and secret.
+Devices join the same Clipp network with a shared group name and secret.
 Open source cryptography built on trusted libraries, fully auditable source with digital signatures and GitHub attestation.

 Nearby discovery